-Nestled in Huntsville, near a Dark Sky Park, HALO will be Ogden Valley's first observatory serving the public.
+Nestled in Huntsville, near a Dark Sky Park, HALO is Ogden Valley's first observatory serving the public.
 Huntsville's dark skies and easy accessibility provide the perfect setting for an enjoyable and comfortable star-gazing experience.

 HALO is Compass Rose Lodge's very own observatory, situated in the northwest silo.
-The observatory which will house advanced astronomy equipment is protected by a 14 foot 6 inch diameter rotating dome.
+The observatory which houses advanced astronomy equipment is protected by a 14 foot 6 inch diameter rotating dome.

 Under the Hood

 The Observatory's 16-inch aperture Ritchey-Chretien style telescope is designed with hyperbolic shaped mirrors like the Hubble Space Telescope, which offer an exceptionally flat view of objects avoiding image distortions introduced by many other amateur telescopes.
-The telescope will be perched on a precision-built Paramount mount which will provide a great degree of accuracy while tracking celestial objects.
+The telescope is perched on a precision-built Paramount mount which provides a great degree of accuracy while tracking celestial objects.
 With imaging equipment the observatory will excel at capturing colorful images of elusive deep sky objects including nebulae and distant galaxies.

 We are excited to share our view of the cosmos with you !